 BMS/OFM reports to MPTFO quarterly through UNEX system by uploading financial data as reflected in QUANTUM, for outputs funded by all MPTF Projects.
 To extract this information, BMS/OFM uses QUANTUM donor codes which identify MPTF funds (List of current MPTF-Donor Codes).
 These donor codes are expected to be associated with the UNDP fund codes as noted below.

-Fund 11100 - UNDP/PUNO - Direct Cost Budgets ;

-Fund 40211 - UNDP/PUNO – UNDG Iraq Trust Fund;

-Fund 16350 - UNDP/PUNO – One UN funds;

-Fund 28644 - UNDP/PUNO – COVID Country Response;
+Support to the steering committee: Fund code 11100

-Fund 11955 - MPTFO Advisory Services Fund; and
+MPTFO Advisory Services Fund: Fund code 11955

+One UN change management funding: Fund code 16350

+GSSCOVID Country Response: Fund code 28644

-Fund 30000 - UNDP/PUNO and NGO/UNDP – all other MDTFs (if the above fund codes are NOT applied).
+Programme funding (all other MDTFs if the above fund codes are NOT applied): Fund code 30000

-BMS/OFM faces challenges in reporting to MPTFO at the end of each reporting period due to lack of establishment of the above explained linkage by UNDP country offices, between UNDP output IDs and MPFT Project reference IDs in the Userfield1, as well as other various issues related to comingling of revenues highlighted in the below sections.
+BMS/OFM faces challenges in reporting to MPTFO at the end of each reporting period due to lack of establishment of the above explained linkage by UNDP country offices, between UNDP output IDs and MPTF Project reference IDs in the “MPTF Quantum Project Number” field (or “MPTF Project Reference Number” for converted Atlas projects), as well as other various issues related to comingling of revenues highlighted in the below sections.

 Offices are required to follow the remedial guidance explained under each section below and take appropriate actions as required.

 I. Mapping issues:

-As explained above, the reporting to MPTF is required against each MPTF project reference ID.
+As explained above, the reporting to MPTFO is required against each MPTF project reference ID.
 The link between UNDP output and MPTF Project reference ID, should be only on a one-to-one basis according to the associated POPP content at Pass-Through Fund Management: UNDP as a Participating UN Organization.
-This link is established by entering “Userfield1”in the QUANTUM project page of UNDP Output with the corresponding MPTF project reference ID.
+This link is established by selecting the relevant MPTFO project number from the drop-down list under the “MPTF Quantum Project Number” in Quantum PPM under “Financial Project Settings/Additional Information.”
+For existing Atlas projects converted to Quantum, the “MPTF Project Reference Number” field carries the relevant Atlas MPTFO project number.

-Correct and incorrect mapping scenarios of Userfield1 in QUANTUM: Refer to Annex 1 at the end of this guidance note, which explains the correct and incorrect scenarios for mapping Userfield1 in QUANTUM along, with associated reporting risks for each scenario.
+Correct and incorrect mapping scenarios of “MPTF Quantum Project Number” in QUANTUM: Refer to Annex 1 at the end of this guidance note, which explains the correct and incorrect scenarios for mapping “MPTF Quantum Project Number” in QUANTUM along, with associated reporting risks for each scenario.

 Offices should associate one UNDP output to one MPTF project ID only, without comingling 2 MPTF project funds into one UNDP output.